juliandavid-garcia/First_milestone_project/README.md

 ## 9. Acknowledgements

 - I received inspiration for this project from the previous exercises made during the course.
 Specially, from the Love-running and Whiskey lovers examples.
 - Thanks to Precious Ijege for his mentoring while developing this project.
-His advices, pasciences and support were of high relevance to carried out this project.
+His advices, patience and support were of high relevance to carry out this project.

 - ## Github